 Parks and Recreation Inclement Weather Policy

 Grove City Parks and Recreation programs may be canceled due to inclement weather.
-Please reference this page or call the Weather Update/Information Line at 614-277-3060 for cancellations, delays or program-specific details.
+Please call the Weather Update/Information Line at 614-277-3060 for cancellations, delays or program-specific details.

 Program School Cancellations

-If the South-Western City Schools close due to inclement weather, all classes offered through the Parks and Recreation Department (this includes activities at the Evans Center and Gantz Barn) will be canceled.
+If the South-Western City School District closes schools due to inclement weather, all classes offered through the Parks and Recreation Department (this includes activities at the Evans Center and Gantz Barn) will be canceled.

 When schools are delayed in the morning, Grove City Parks and Recreation will continue its regular program schedule.

-If South-Western City Schools are closed, programs are canceled for the day.
+If South-Western City School District closes schools, programs are canceled for the day.
 If poor weather develops during the afternoon, a decision to cancel evening classes and programs is made by 3 p.m. or as soon as conditions present.